MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Prepare-organizational-data.md

 ### Required, reserved optional, and custom attributes

-**Required attributes** must be supplied with the following exact column headers (case sensitive) in the .csv upload:
+**Required attributes** must be supplied with the following exact column headers in the .csv upload, of which PersonId and ManagerId are not case sensitive, but the others are:

 * PersonId
-* EffectiveDate
+* EffectiveDate (case sensitive)
-* LevelDesignation
+* LevelDesignation (case sensitive)
 * ManagerId
-* Organization
+* Organization (case sensitive)

 **Reserved optional attributes** are reserved column headers for attributes that are currently used only to filter and group data.
 In the future, they will be used for additional metric calculations.